 WE DEPEND ON GOVERNMENT CONTRACTS AND SUBCONTRACTS AND FACE ADDITIONAL RISKS RELATED TO FIXED PRICE CONTRACTS.
-Substantially all of the sales by our subsidiary, Odetics ITS, Inc., and a portion of our sales by our Communications Division were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
-Government contracts represented approximately 11% of our net sales and contract revenues for the nine months ended December 31, 1998.
+Substantially all of the sales by our subsidiary, Odetics ITS, Inc., and a portion of our sales by our Communications division were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
+Government contracts represented approximately 16% of our net sales and contract revenues for the year ended March 31, 1999 and approximately 21% for the three months ended June 30, 1999.
 We expect revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including:

-- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs;

-. milestone requirements, and liquidated damage provisions for failure to meet contract milestones.
+- . long purchase cycles; - . competitive bidding and qualification requirements; - . performance bond requirements; - . delays in funding, budgetary constraints and cut-backs; and - . milestone requirements, and liquidated damage provisions for failure to meet contract milestones.

 In addition, a large number of our government contracts are fixed price contracts.
 As a result, we may not be able to recover for any cost overruns.
 These fixed price contracts require us to estimate the total project cost based on preliminary projections of the project's requirements.
-The financial viability of any given project depends in large part on our ability to estimate these costs accurately and complete the project on a timely basis.
+The financial viability of any given project depends in large part on our ability to estimate these costs accurately and complete the project within our budgeted costs and on a timely basis.
 In the event our costs on these projects exceed the fixed contractual amount, we will be required to bear the excess costs.
-These additional costs adversely affect our financial condition and results of operations.
-Moreover, certain of our government contracts are subject to termination or renegotiation at the convenience of the government, which could result in a large decline in our net sales in any given quarter.
+These additional costs would adversely affect our financial condition and results of operations.
+Moreover, certain of our government contracts are subject to termination or renegotiation at the convenience of the government, which could result in a large decline in our contract revenue in any given quarter.
 Our inability to address any of the foregoing concerns or the loss or renegotiation of any material government contract could seriously harm our business, financial condition and results of operations.

 THE MARKETS IN WHICH WE OPERATE ARE HIGHLY COMPETITIVE AND HAVE MANY MORE ESTABLISHED COMPETITORS.
-We compete with numerous other companies in our target markets and we expect such competition to increase due to technological advancements, industry consolidations and reduced barriers to entry.
+We compete with numerous other companies in our target markets, and we expect such competition to increase due to technological advancements, industry consolidations and reduced barriers to entry.
 Increased competition is likely to result in price reductions, reduced gross margins and loss of market share, any of which could seriously harm our business, financial condition and results of operations.
 Many of our competitors have far greater name recognition and greater financial, technological, marketing and customer service resources than we do.
 This may allow them to respond more quickly to new or emerging technologies and changes in customer requirements.
 It may also allow them to devote greater resources to the development, promotion, sale and support of their products than we can.
 Recent consolidations of end users, distributors and manufacturers in our target markets have exacerbated this problem.
-As a result of the foregoing factors, we may not be able to compete effectively in our target markets and competitive pressures could adversely affect our business, financial condition and results of operations.
+As a result of the foregoing factors, we may not be able to compete effectively in our target markets, and competitive pressures could adversely affect our business, financial condition and results of operations.